 - A completed Internship Application.

 - A resume

 - A cover letter stating their professional objectives.

 - Only those students who include all materials will be considered for an interview.

 The Education Internship offers individuals the opportunity to assist the Zoo’s Education Department with public programs and school programs for grades Pre-K – 12th grade.
-Interns gain experience in public speaking, animal handling, and weekend family programming.
-Interns will work collaboratively with staff to develop and evaluate curriculum, as well as assist with clerical duties and research.
+Interns gain experience in public speaking, animal handling, and weekend family programming and events.
+Interns will work collaboratively with staff to develop and evaluate curriculum, as well as assist with clerical duties and education research.

 Education Interns do not need prior experience, but must be comfortable working with animals.
 The Zoo will provide on-the-job training.

-A Children’s Center intern works alongside zookeepers conducting daily husbandry for a variety of hoofstock, birds, and more.
+A Children’s Center intern works alongside zookeepers conducting daily husbandry for a variety of hoofstock, birds, exotics like kangaroos, and more.
 This includes feeding, cleaning, and routine exhibit maintenance.
 This internship takes place outdoors year-round.
 Interns should dress for all weather elements.